abapGit/docs.abapgit.org/src/user-guide/getting-started/install.md

 abapGit requires SAP BASIS version 702 or higher.

-For abapGit to work properly, the SAP GUI Browser Control must be set to `Internet Explorer` under `SAP GUI Options > Interaction Design > HTML Control > Browser Control` (see [known issues with Chromium-based browser control](https://github.com/abapGit/abapGit/issues/4841))
+abapGit works best with SAP GUI for Windows.
+Check [SAP GUI](/user-guide/setup/sapgui.html) for details about the SAP GUI Browser Control and other SAP GUI version (for Java or for HTML).

+You can check your system for recommended SAP Notes using [Note Analyzer](/reference/note-analyzer.html).

 ## Install Standalone Version